theglus/Home-Assistant-Config/README.md

 ## 🤖 Automations
 ### Climate
-I created several automations for my Dyston air purifiers in order to elimate my dependance on the Dyson App.
-My air circulators have also been automated by leveraging several Kasa smart plugs.
+Before Home Assistant, I had several schedules setup for my two air purifiers in the Dyson App.
+I was able to easily replace those with two automations in HA, eliminating my need to use the proprietary Dyston App.
+My air circulators which are hooked up to Kasa smart plugs, utilitze two of my favorite automations.
+One turns on the downstairs fan when the tempurature in the Loft is ≥72° and off when ≤71°, the other turns the office fan on/off based on the state of the lights in the room.
 <details>
   <summary>Automations</summary>